 Spur - Dickens’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The education level of Spur - Dickens citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.19% of adults 25 and older in Spur - Dickens have a college degree.
+The percentage of adults in Spur - Dickens who are college-educated is close to the national average for all communities of 21.84%: 20.19% of the adults in Spur - Dickens have a bachelor's degree or advanced degree.

 The per capita income in Spur - Dickens in 2022 was $28,798, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,192 for a family of four.
 However, Spur - Dickens contains both very wealthy and poor people as well.